-Many businesses require their employees to travel.
+Many businesses require employees to travel.
 Sometimes this travel is local, or at least entirely within Ohio.
-Other times it will be throughout a region, like the Midwest, or across the country.
-International business may require employees to fly overseas on a regular basis.
-These journeys create risks for workers they might not otherwise face at work.
-The employees must traverse places the employer has no control over and cannot guarantee are safe.
-Workers’ risks of being in car, plane, or other transportation accidents increases.
-Their risk of being on unsafe premises rises.
-When travel-related hazards lead to accidents and injuries, traveling employees are faced with the question of whether they can receive workers’ compensation benefits.
+Other times it will be in a region, like the Midwest, or across the country.
+Some businesses may also require employees to fly overseas regularly.
+Extended employee travel creates increased risks for workers.
+And when travel leads to accidents and injuries, traveling employees face a lot of questions, financial instability, and whether they can receive workers’ compensation benefits.

 Traveling Employees Are at Risk for Injury

-Work-related travel puts workers at risk for accidents and injuries, including:
+Work travel puts emplyees at risk for the following accidents and injuries:

 - Vehicle collisions in rental vehicles, buses, taxis, or ridesharing services